harry-thorpe/demix_check/README.md

 Mode arguments:
   Arguments to select the run mode

-  --mode_setup          set up one or more references --mode_check          check the results of an existing mGEMS analysis --mode_run            run mGEMS and then check the results
+  --mode_setup          set up one or more reference set/s --mode_check          check the results of an existing mGEMS analysis --mode_run            run mGEMS and then check the results